Dave Tucker here again.

-Of course, small business ownership is not without its risks.
+Of course, owning your own business is not without its risks.
 Many don’t succeed due to poor marketing, limited start-up funds, or fierce competition.
 But with the right planning, the right tools, and the right team, the good ones make it.

 I have two things for you to think about before the next installment in this series on launching your own lawn maintenance business:

-Why do you want to start your own business?
+Why do you want to own your own business?

 What obstacles do you need to overcome to make it happen?